jacobtomlinson/website/content/posts/2020/2020-02-13-testing-static-site-with-lighthouse-ci-github-actions.md

 ## Configuring Lighthouse CI

-Next we need to create the `lighthouserc.json` file in the root of our project and add some configuration so Lighthouse CI knows what to do.
+Next, we need to create the `lighthouserc.json` file in the root of our project and add some configuration so Lighthouse CI knows what to do.

 ```json
 {